Hans Blum (musician)

-Hans Blum (born 23 May 1928), also known as Henry Valentino, is a German singer-songwriter known for his distinctive musical style, which has been the inspiration of a generation of German musicians.
+Hans Blum (23 May 1928 – 15 March 2024), also known as Henry Valentino, was a German singer-songwriter known for his distinctive musical style, which has been the inspiration of a generation of German musicians.
 His recordings include the hit single "Im Wagen vor mir."

+Career

 He wrote and conducted three entries that represented Germany in the Eurovision Song Contest: "Anouschka" (performed by Inge Brück in 1967), "Primaballerina" (performed by Siw Malmkvist in 1969), and "Über die Brücke geh'n" (performed by Ingrid Peters in 1986).

+He had a hit in 1977 with "Im Wagen vor mir" which was a duet with Uschi.
+Uschi died and Valentino re-recorded the song with Daffi Cramer.

+Death

+Blum died on 15 March 2024, at the age of 95.